Create a Conditional Access policy for Exchange on-premises and legacy Exchange Online Dedicated

 Configure Exchange on-premises access

-Go to Exchange access, and then select Exchange On-premises access.
+Go to Tenant administration > Exchange access, and then select Exchange On-premises access.

 On the Exchange on-premises access pane, choose Yes to Enable Exchange on-premises access control.

-Under Settings, choose User notifications to modify the default email message.
-This message is sent to users if their device isn't compliant and they want to access Exchange on-premises.
+Modify the default email message that’s sent to users if their device isn't compliant and they want to access Exchange on-premises.
 The message template uses Markup language.
-You can also see the preview of how the message looks as you type.
+You can also see the preview of how the message looks as you type

 To learn more about Markup language see this Wikipedia article.

-- When you set this to allow access, all devices are able to access Exchange on-premises immediately.
-Devices that belong to the users in the Groups Included, are blocked if they are subsequently evaluated as not compliant with the compliant policies or not enrolled in Intune.
+Allow access - All devices can access Exchange on-premises immediately.
+Devices that belong to the users in the groups you configured as included in the previous procedure are blocked if they're later evaluated as not compliant with the compliant policies or not enrolled in Intune.

-- When you set this to block access, all devices are immediately blocked from accessing Exchange on-premises initially.
-Devices that belong to users in the Groups Included get access once the device is enrolled in Intune and is evaluated as compliant.
-On Android devices that do not run Samsung Knox standard is always blocked as they do not support this setting.
+Block access and Quarantine – All devices are immediately blocked from accessing Exchange on-premises initially.
+Devices that belong to users in the groups you configured as included in the previous procedure get access after the device enrolls in Intune and is evaluated as compliant.

-Under Device platform exceptions, choose Add to specify the platforms.
-If the unmanaged device access setting is set to blocked, devices that are enrolled and compliant are allowed even if there is a platform exception to block.
-Choose Ok to save the settings.
+If the Unmanaged device access setting is set to Blocked, devices that are enrolled and compliant are allowed even if there's a platform exception to block them.

-Next step is to create a compliance policy and assign it to the users for Intune to evaluate their mobile devices, See Get started with device compliance
+Next, create a compliance policy and assign it to the users for Intune to evaluate their mobile devices, See Get started with device compliance.